CarlTondo9/ETL-Project/README.md

 TEAM : Carl Tondo and Maria Jose Siles Navarro

+***NOTE***
+Please click on the ETL project folder to find and see the report document or pdf.

 # Guidelines for ETL Project

-This document contains guidelines, requirements, and suggestions for Project 1.
+This document contains guidelines, requirements, and suggestions for Project

 ## Team Effort